Buzztrax/buzztrax/README.md

 The tests make use of Xvfb (X Virtual Frame Buffer) to create UI in a headless scenario; if installed, it will be used.
 Sometimes it's useful to be able to see the UI when writing or debugging tests, though.
 You can set `BT_CHECK_NO_XVFB=1` to disable use of XVfb.
 You will then see UI windows created on your desktop directly during test runs.

-To debug a test with gdb, try:
+To debug a test suite with gdb, try:

     BT_CHECKS="test_bt_edit_app*" make bt_edit.gdb

-To run Valgrind's memcheck over the test:
+To run Valgrind's memcheck over a test suite:

     BT_CHECKS="test_bt_edit_app*" make bt_edit.valgrind